 A baptism/christening is an important event in a baby’s life.
 It’s also a special day for parents.
-They get to formally introduce their baby to friends, family and their chosen religion.
-This is such a special occasion, knowing all the do’s and don’ts of baby baptism etiquette will ensure that this is a day to remember.
+This event is an opportunity to formally introduce their baby to friends, family and before Christ.
+Many parents will attend a class, but knowing all the do’s and don’ts of baby baptism etiquette will ensure that this is a day to remember.

 Guests, godparents, and even the baby’s parents might not know that there are some rules for a baby christening ceremony.
 There are do’s and don’ts when it comes to dressing, behavior, and even the right gifts to bring.
 Although it can seem like a lot to remember, knowing baptism etiquette is important for anyone attending this special occasion!

 - What Should Your Baby Wear for Baptism?

 Baptism and Christening ceremonies are traditionally held in a church or by a natural body of water.
 The ritual’s beginnings can be traced back to the time of Jesus Christ – when he baptized his disciples in the River Jordan.
 Today, baptism still symbolizes absolution and the acceptance of a new church member.
 For many parents the religious and spiritual significance of a baby baptism is profound.